albamr09/CS61A/README.md

 #### Custom Interpreters

 Throughout the course we will create an interpreter, that will be built little by little.
-So we'll manage four versions:
+So we'll manage several versions:

 1. `./BProblems/T2/Notes/racket1.rkt` (mind you, this is made to work with racket, not the MIT compiler)
   - The tests are in `./BProblems/T2/Notes/W05_7.rkt`.
 Execute `racket W05_7.rkt` to run the interpreter.
-2. -
+2. In `./Labs/T2/L06/E02` and `./Labs/T2/L06/E03`, there are two different versions of the interpreter, each of which add new evaluation rules.
+  - `./Labs/T2/L06/E02`: implements a rule to evaluate an `and` expression
+  - `./Labs/T2/L06/E03`: implements a rule to evaluate a `map` expression However the interpreter with the most functionality is in `./Labs/T2/L06/E03`.
-3. -
+3.
-4. -
+4.

 ---